coingecko/cryptoexchange/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/coingecko/cryptoexchange.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-When implementing a new exchange, refer to this [guide](https://github.com/coingecko/cryptoexchange/wiki/Implementing-a-New-Exchange).
+When implementing a new exchange for HTTP API, refer to this [guide](https://github.com/coingecko/cryptoexchange/wiki/Implementing-a-New-Exchange-(HTTP-API)).
+For Websocket API, refer to this [guide](https://github.com/coingecko/cryptoexchange/wiki/Implementing-a-New-Exchange-(Websocket-API))

 The [contributing guide](https://github.com/coingecko/cryptoexchange/blob/master/CONTRIBUTING.md) may also be useful to you.